-Aptly named, the aim of the Points Race is to score as many points as possible with the winning rider the one who has accumulated the most during the race.
+Aptly named, the aim of the points race is to score as many points as possible with the winning rider the one who has accumulated the most during the race.
 Points are scored during intermediate sprints which occur every ten laps.
-The first rider to cross the line at the end of a sprint lap is awarded 5 points with 4, 3 and 1 points being awarded to the next three to cross the line.
+The first rider to cross the line at the end of a sprint lap is awarded five points with four, three and one points being awarded to the next three to cross the line.
 The big prize comes for gaining a lap on the field, which is worth 20 points - the equivalent of winning four sprints.
 Similarly, losing a lap will cost you 20 points.

 Points races can be contested over distances varying from 10 km (40 laps) up to 40 km (160 laps) and will differ for men’s and women’s races.
 Expect to see tactics playing a big part in these races with alliances being formed and attacks being made.
 Riders need to race intelligently, as well as having stamina and sprinting power, to ensure they gain as many points as possible.

 The ultimate head-to-head endurance event, the individual pursuit is the definitive test of staying power.
 There’s nowhere to hide and the challenge is to maintain a high speed over a long distance – no mean feat.
 Whilst an explosive start is helpful, the ability to ride at a consistently high speed is important – some riders may appear to be well up on their opponents, only to fade in the last kilometre.